Best Sectors to Invest In During a (2026) Explained for Investors

 Finding the best sectors during recession periods can protect your portfolio when economic downturns hit.
 A recession occurs when gross domestic product declines for two consecutive quarters.
 During these times, the stock market often falls sharply, but certain sectors hold up far better than others.
 Knowing where to put your money before and during a downturn is a key skill for every investor.

-In this guide, we cover the best sectors during recession periods.
+This guide covers the best sectors during recession periods.
 We explain why they tend to deliver positive returns when the rest of the market falls.

 What Happens to the Stock Market During a Recession